 It means I can look up both the channel and its symptoms on my smartphone in case I forget them!

-If it helps others, great.
+If it helps others, well, all the better!

 For more information about this type of acupuncture channel, click on luo-connecting channels.